The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Budget remaining - if the project budget is set by phase

-To have the data split by task, click an arrow next to the phase name.
+To view data split by task, click the arrow next to a phase name.

 Tasks